 - Ask an adult "why don't you cycle?" and you're unlikely to get a truthful response.
 The same question to a child is more often enlightening

 - The more features a bike has, the more expensive it will need to be to be fun to ride

-- People who pay too much attention to the bike you are riding probably don't ride far themselves; it's possible to have a major adventure on a bike costing £25
+- People can pay too much attention to the bike; it's possible to have a major adventure on a bike costing £25